amadeus-travel-innovation-sandbox/sandbox-content/README.md

 <div class="about-block">
-<h3>Announcement: Upcoming decommission of the Travel Innovation Sandbox</h3>
+<h3>Announcement: Decommission of the Travel Innovation Sandbox</h3>

 <p>The Travel Innovation Sandbox will be decommissioned on <b>February 15th, 2019</b>.
 After that date you will not be able to access <a href="https://sandbox.amadeus.com">https://sandbox.amadeus.com</a>.</p>